dhbw-ka-tinf22b5-dinder/Dinder-SRS/Blog_Posts/Blog6.md

 We began to work on the Main Page Component.
 The typical Tinder-Swipe functionality will be implemented on this Page.
 Contractors, who are loking for work, can swipe through available service advertisements.
 For each advertisment a short description will be displayed.
-There will be ,,Next'', ,,Last'' and ,,Accept'' Buttons.
+There will be ,,Next'', ,,Previous'' and ,,Accept'' Buttons.

 - [Screenshot Mainpage 1](https://github.com/dhbw-ka-tinf22b5-dinder/Dinder-SRS/blob/main/MockUps/ScreenshotMainPage1.jpg)
 - [Screenshot Mainpage 2](https://github.com/dhbw-ka-tinf22b5-dinder/Dinder-SRS/blob/main/MockUps/ScreenshotMainPage2.jpg)